Some women lose an excessive amount of blood during their period.

 Read more about treating fibroids.

 Different techniques can be used for endometrial ablation.
-These include:

 - microwave endometrial ablation - a probe that uses microwave energy (a type of radiation) is inserted into the womb to heat and destroy the womb lining